Masterpiece Story: Sonho Tropical by Beatriz Milhazes

 There is a skirmish between the hero and the villain.
-Fabrics whip about, horse hoofs trample, and a dying scream erupts as Saint George slaughters the Dragon.
+Fabrics whip about, horse hoofs trample, and a dying scream erupts as Saint George slaughters the dragon.
 The Christian saint kills the horrible creature as an act of religious zeal and civilization overcoming anarchy.
 Since the 10th century, Russian artists have been capturing this dramatic tale through countless painted images.
 One such image, Saint George and the Dragon, painted by an unknown artist, now hangs in the State Russian Museum of Saint Petersburg, Russia.
-It captures the Russian spirit and its long and complicated history.
-It may appear to be simply a Russian icon, but it is a symbol of Russian culture.
+It captures the spiritual energy of the Russian Orthodox Church during the 15th century.

-Many scholars believe this painting is strongly influenced by Andrei Rublyev who is considered the master of Russian icons.
+Many scholars believe this painting is strongly influenced by Andrei Rublev who is considered the master of Russian icons.
 He lived in the late 14th and early 15th centuries.
-Therefore depending on when Saint George and the Dragon was painted, the unknown artist could have been a contemporary or in the generation following Andrei Rublyev.
-This theory is backed by the use of a white halo surrounding Saint George which was popularized by Andrei Rublyev.
-Prior to the 15th century halos were depicted more often as outlined circled of delicate gold.
-In this painting Saint George definitely has a strong halo that boldly contrasts with the red ochre background.
+Therefore depending on when Saint George and the Dragon was painted, the unknown artist could have been a contemporary or in the generation following Rublev.
+This theory is backed by the use of a white halo surrounding Saint George which was popularized by Andrei Rublev.
+Prior to the 15th-century halos were depicted more often as outlined circled of delicate gold.
+In this painting, Saint George definitely has a strong halo that boldly contrasts with the red ochre background.

-Saint George and the Dragon is a complex painting that evokes the spirit of the Russian Orthodox Church.
-It embraces its Byzantine origins but includes Russian energy so special to that northern country.
-The painting is no longer carried in a dimly lit church, but now hangs in the brightly lit State Russian Museum of Saint Petersburg, Russia.
-This fabulous museum has the world’s largest collection of Russian fine arts and contains centuries of Russian culture beginning from the 12th century.
+Saint George and the Dragon is a complex painting that expresses its Byzantine origins through a Russian Orthodox lens.
+The painting is no longer carried in a dimly lit church but now hangs in the brightly lit State Russian Museum of Saint Petersburg, Russia.
+This fabulous museum has the world’s largest collection of Russian fine arts with pieces beginning from the 12th century.
 Saint George and the Dragon may have been created by an unknown artist, but he or she was an artist of talent, spiritual zeal, and vibrancy.
-It is not just merely a Russian icon, it is a symbol of eternal Russia.
+It is a masterpiece of medieval Russian Orthodox art.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!